sQVe/bufignore.nvim/README.md

 # 👁️ bufignore

-**Bufignore** is a plugin for [Neovim](https://neovim.io) that helps you keep your buffer list **tidy** by unlisting buffers that are Git ignored.
+**Bufignore** is a plugin for [Neovim](https://neovim.io) that helps you keep your buffer list **tidy** by unlisting hidden buffers that are Git ignored.
 It was created to solve the annoyance of a cluttered buffer list when working with Git ignored files, for example, files within `.git` or `node_modules`.

 <br />